 Mobile shopping apps

 Offer a mobile shopping app that customers can download in order to purchase from your store, like the hugely popular ASOS app.
 Alternatively, you can submit voucher codes for discount apps like Student Beans.

 Analyze reports to see how your customers shop.
-Grow your mobile audience by tracking how users behave on desktop and create engaging content that promotes your mobile features.
-Create a mobile-first ecommerce site, rather than something that is purely responsive on mobile.
+Grow your mobile audience by tracking how users behave on the desktop and create engaging content that promotes your mobile features.
+Create a mobile-first ecommerce site rather than something that is purely responsive on mobile.
 Try these incentives to help grow your mobile business:

 - Offer discount codes to mobile shoppers

 - Include QR or scannable codes on products

 - Encourage customers to create their own content and upload it via your mobile app or site

 You can then use social media analytics to understand how those strategies are performing.
 All platforms will have some form of analytics, in addition to what you can get from Google.
 Twitter has even enabled analytics specifically for Twitter Moments, so users can see how their content is performing, encouraging a little healthy competition.